magicmq/pyspigot-documentation/docs/managers/placeholders.md

 5. Here, we register our placeholder expansion with the `registerPlaceholder` function, passing the replacer function we defined earlier.
 We also assign the returned value of `registerPlaceholder` to `placeholder`.
 This is a `ScriptPlaceholder` object, which represents the placeholder expansion that was registered.
 This can be used to unregister the placeholder expansion if you would like to do so later.
 We also pass `None` for the first argument of this function, as the first argument accepts a function to replace regular placeholders, which we are not doing in this example.

-If the name of the script is `test.py`, the placeholder in the above example would be `%script:test_rel_player_distance%`.
+If the name of the script is `test.py`, the placeholder in the above example would be `%rel_script:test_player_distance%`.

 ???+ tip